-- Traditional: What we would expect to see somewhere that wasn’t too concerned about getting better.
+- Traditional: What we would expect to see somewhere that’s not too concerned about improvement.

-- Leading: There real changes happening and the organization is aware.
-A performance system is starting to form.
+- Leading: Changes happening.
+The organization is aware.
+A performance system is forming.

 - World-Class: The operation is paying careful attention to process performance and innovation is happening.
 The system works, but is not fail safe.